All about the second-hand market: a guide for local authorities

 • Sign an approval agreement with Refashion to receive financial support

-• Provide local information on collection points
+• Provide local information on collection points - Develop the local second-hand market

 • Support local second-hand businesses (thrift stores, resale stores, social integration structures, etc.)